Thousand Islands Canada Travel Guide

 Kingston features wider variety: Italian, Asian, Indian, West Asian.

-Kingston is the place to find specific tastes from around the world.
+Kingston is the place to find specific tastes from across the globe.

 Venture to Kingston for diverse culinary adventure.